Minaret and Archaeological Remains of Jam

 The Minaret of Jam: A Stunning Testimony of Islamic Artistry in Afghanistan

-The Minaret of Jam, a UNESCO World Heritage Site since 2002, stands as a remarkable example of Islamic artistry and architectural prowess in the heart of Afghanistan.
-Located in the remote and rugged terrain of the Shahrak District, Ghor Province, near the Hari River, this 65-meter-tall minaret boasts intricate brick, stucco, and glazed tile decorations that have captivated visitors and scholars alike for centuries.
+The Minaret of Jam, a UNESCO World Heritage Site since 2002, stands as a remarkable example of Islamic artistry and architectural prowess in the rugged mountains of western Afghanistan.
+Located in the remote and rugged terrain of the Shahrak District, Ghor Province, near the confluence of the Hari River and the Jam River, this 65-meter-tall minaret boasts intricate brick, stucco, and glazed tile decorations that have captivated visitors and scholars alike for centuries.

 UNESCO Description of the World Heritage Site